About Kahului, Hawaii

 Popular Destinations in Kahului

 Kalepolepo Beach Park: This beach park is located at Kalepolepo.
-It is the best place in Kahului to experience private beach-like serenity as it is situated away from the other crowded beaches in Kahului.
+It is the best place in Kahului to experience a private beach-like serenity as it is situated away from the other crowded beaches in Kahului.

-Banyan Tree Park: The park is home to an iconic Banyan Tree which was planted in April, 1873 to mark 50 years since the Protestant Mission was established.
+Banyan Tree Park: It is home to an iconic Banyan Tree which was planted in April, 1873 to mark 50 years since the Protestant Mission was established.
 Today, the tree is sixty feet tall and has awe-striking branches and trunks.
 These spread over an area of more than 200 square feet, making it look like a miniature forest.
 It is the oldest and probably the largest tree in the state of Hawaii.

 Maui Arts and Cultural Center (MACC): In their own words, the MACC is a place where creativity, community and discovery are celebrated.
 True to that description, MACC is that and more.
 The center’s primary focus is on arts and culture and as such, it hosts more than 1800 events every year, including acrobatics, storytelling and live performances, ballet, Saiko, slack grey guitar, children’s art, theater productions and more.
 It is also popular as a venue for school events and community meetings.